Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

-- Came Back Strong: After dying fighting the Balrog, he returns as Gandalf the White, the head of his Order.
+- Came Back Strong: After fighting the Balrog and dying, he returns as Gandalf the White, the head of his Order.

 - The Charmer: Rather surprisingly, he has shades of this in An Unexpected Journey with the Lady Galadriel.
 He certainly knows how to make her smile!"Age may have changed me, but not so the Lady of Lórien."

 - The Chessmaster: He has been playing chess with Sauron over Middle-Earth for centuries.

 - Cool Horse: Shadowfax, said to be the fastest and most beautiful horse in the world.